 Nickajack Reservoir

-The ecological health of Nickajack Reservoir scored at the upper end of the fair range in 2012.
-Historically, ecological health scores have fluctuated within the good range.
+The ecological health of Nickajack Reservoir received a “good” rating in 2022.
+Historically, ecological health scores have fluctuated within the good range except in 2012, when the reservoir received a “fair” rating.
 The lower rating in 2012 was the result of two ecological indicators—chlorophyll and sediment quality—scoring at the lower end of their historic ranges.

 Nickajack has consistently scored among the highest of all the reservoirs monitored by TVA.
 Nickajack is a small, narrow reservoir with a short retention time.
 It usually takes only three or four days for water to flow through the reservoir, which helps keep the water mixed, preventing it from stratifying (separating into layers of different temperatures) during the summer.
 This allows oxygen in the lower water column to be replenished and limits algal growth, thereby reducing chlorophyll concentrations.